Godley/lanyon/_posts/2019-12-22-xmas-lights.md

 slug: christmas-lights
 date: '2019-12-22'
 ---
+_For the TL;DR of this blog post, check out the hashtags #bariSaxXmasLights and #bassClarinetXmasLights on twitter_

 If you're an amateur musician, or were a musician at school, you'll know that one of the busiest months is December because of Christmas concerts.
 I've never really got the moaning over hearing Christmas songs for this reason - on average, we probably start practicing the music around September or October, so everyone else has it easy in my opinion.